Application Process / Requirements

 The University of Minnesota School of Dentistry’s TOEFL Institution Code is 6874.

-An application fee of $130.00 must accompany the application.
-Make checks or money orders payable to University of Minnesota.
-Checks must be payable to a U.S. bank.
-International Money Orders are also accepted.
-The applicant’s name MUST be on the check or money order (see FAQ #31).
+An application fee of $145.00 must accompany the application.
+Make cashier's check or money order payable to University of Minnesota.
+The applicant’s name MUST be on the check or money order (see FAQ #29).
+Please note, personal checks are not accepted.

 Include a passport-size photograph of yourself with your application.
 Then paste in designated box on page 4 of the application.